Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Related Work

-Although cross-domain RS image semantic segmentation task has not been fully studied and the cross-domain adaptive potential has not been fully exploited, there are still many awesome works proposed in recent years.
-Benjdira \textit{et al.}~\cite{DA-UDAGAN} first addresses domain adaptation issue for RS image semantic segmentation task.
+Although the cross-domain RS image semantic segmentation task has not been fully studied and the cross-domain adaptive potential has not been fully exploited, there are still many awesome works proposed in recent years. \cite{DA-UDAGAN} first address the domain adaptation issue for the RS image semantic segmentation task.
 They use generative adversarial networks (GANs) based architecture to tackle this task and achieve convincing results.
-Followed their pioneer work, Li \textit{et al.}~\cite{DA-DualGAN} introduce DualGAN~\cite{DualGAN} and demonstrate its strong adaptation ability on RS image semantic segmentation task.
-Similarly, \cite{DA-UDA1, DA-UDA2, DA-ResiDualGAN} all design GANs-based network and explore the adaptive potential of GANs on cross-domain RS image semantic segmentation task.
-Bai \textit{et al.}~\cite{DA-CLAL} propose a novel network integrating adversarial learning and contrastive learning.
-Combined with adversarial loss and pixel-wise contrastive loss, the segmentation network can learn rich domain-invariant features.
-Wu \textit{et al.}~\cite{DA-DeepCA} also focus on extracting domain-invariant features.
-Instructed by this principle, they propose a deep covariance alignment (DCA) module, which achieves competitive results on famous benchmark dataset, LoveDA~\cite{LoveDA}.
-Li \textit{et al.}~\cite{DA-SDA} propose a step-wise RS segmentation networks with covariate shift alleviation close the gap between source and target domains.
-Zhang \textit{et al.}~\cite{DA-CSLG} propose a curriculum-style local-to-global RS segmentation framework.
-It designs a two-stage cross-domain adaptation process, which are ``source domain to Easy-to-adapt'' and ``Easy-to-adapt to Hard-to-adapt''.
-All the above-mentioned brilliant works advance the cross-domain RS image semantic segmentation task.
+Following their pioneer work, \cite{DA-DualGAN} introduce DualGAN~\cite{DualGAN} and demonstrate its strong adaptation ability on the RS image semantic segmentation task.
+Similarly, \cite{DA-UDA1, DA-UDA2, DA-ResiDualGAN} all design GANs-based networks and explore the adaptive potential of GANs on cross-domain RS image semantic segmentation tasks. \cite{DA-CLAL, Maetal-MBATA, Wangetal-FGUDA} propose a novel network integrating adversarial learning and contrastive learning.
+Combined with adversarial loss and pixel-wise contrastive loss, the segmentation network can learn rich domain-invariant features. \cite{DA-DeepCA} also focus on extracting domain-invariant features.
+Instructed by this principle, they propose a deep covariance alignment (DCA) module, which achieves competitive results on some popular benchmarks, LoveDA~\cite{LoveDA}. \cite{DA-SDA} propose a step-wise RS segmentation network with covariate shift alleviation to close the gap between source and target domains. \cite{DA-CSLG} a local-to-global RS segmentation framework that follows a curriculum-style approach.
+They design a two-stage cross-domain adaptation: ``source domain to Easy-to-adapt'' and ``Easy-to-adapt to Hard-to-adapt''.
+All above-mentioned brilliant works advance the cross-domain RS image semantic segmentation task.